Checklist for implementing a QMS for ISO 13485-2016

-Timing of the internal audit should be late enough in the quality plan.
+The timing of the internal audit should be late enough in the quality plan.
 If the internal auditor(s) have been heavily involved in the implementation of the quality system, the Company may decide to hire an external consultant to perform the first internal audit.

 All audit findings should be recorded in the Internal audit report.
 The report should be approved by the Audit Manager or by the Management Representative.

 Corrective and Preventive actions could be induced by different reasons.
-It might be initiated as a result of an internal audit, risk assessment, management review, and some kind of nonconformance discovered, or by receiving complaint from customers, etc.
+It might be initiated as a result of an internal audit, risk assessment, management review, and some kind of nonconformance discovered, or by receiving a complaint from customers, etc.

 The Corrective actions should be investigated and the root cause should be determined.